mayan-edms/Mayan-EDMS/docs/topics/features.rst

 * Multilingual user interface.

-  * **Mayan EDMS** is written using the Django_ framework, which natively supports Unicode.
-Together with the use of text templates **Mayan EDMS** can be translated to practically any language spoken in the world.
+  * **Mayan EDMS** being written using the Django_ framework, can be translated to practically any language spoken in the world.
     For a list of translated languages have a look at Transifex_.

 * :doc:`Multilingual OCR support <../topics/ocr>`.